trailheadapps/functions-recipes/functions/03_Context_UnitOfWork_JS/README.md

 # unitofworkjs Function

-This function takes a payload containing Account, Contact, and Case details and uses the Unit of Work pattern to assign the corresponding values to to its Record while maintaining the relationships.
+Receives a payload containing Account, Contact, and Case details and uses the Unit of Work pattern to assign the corresponding values to to its Record while maintaining the relationships.
 It then commits the unit of work and returns the Record Id's for each object.

 ## Local Development